Esri/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

 // *************       User Variables       *************
 // This section has the functions and variables that need to be adjusted based on your implementation

-// List of fields to remove from new feature, existing features change only requires global id
+// List of fields to remove from new feature, existing features change only requires global id, non editable fields
-// If this is being used on a Utility Network layer, make sure to remove all the Subnetwork fields and other read only fields, here is a complete example from the water data model
-//  var remove_fields_from_new_feature = ['OBJECTID','ASSOCIATIONSTATUS','ISCONNECTED','CREATIONDATE','CREATOR','LASTUPDATE','UPDATEDBY','GLOBALID','SUBNETWORKNAME','SUPPORTEDSUBNETWORKNAME','SHAPE_LENGTH','ST_LENGTH(SHAPE)','MEASUREDLENGTH','CPTRACEABILITY',"ADDDETAILS","ASSETID","BONDEDINSULATED","CPOVERRIDE","CPSUBNETWORKNAME","DESIGNTYPE","DIAMETER","DMASUBNETWORKNAME","FROMDEVICETERMINAL","INSERVICEDATE","INSTALLDATE","ISOLATIONSUBNETWORKNAME","LIFECYCLESTATUS","MAINTBY","MATERIAL","NOTES","OWNEDBY","PRESSURESUBNETWORKNAME","RETIREDDATE","SHAPE__LENGTH","SPATIALCONFIDENCE","SPATIALSOURCE","SUPPORTINGSUBNETWORKNAME","SYSTEMSUBNETWORKNAME","TODEVICETERMINAL"];
+// are removed for you by using the Schema function to determine them var remove_fields_from_new_feature = [];

-var remove_fields_from_new_feature = ['SHAPE_LENGTH', 'GLOBALID', 'OBJECTID'];

 // The field the rule is assigned to var field_value = $feature.ValueCopied;
 // The line class to split
 var line_class_name = "Line";
-var line_fs = FeatureSetByName($datastore, "Line", ['*'], true);
+// This is used to get Non Editable fields, do not change the fields from * var line_fs = FeatureSetByName($datastore, "Line", ['*'], true);
 var use_cutter = true;

-// Set this to the assigned to class, this is required to get the non editable fields from Schema var assigned_to_class = FeatureSetByName($datastore, 'Point', ['*'], false)
+// When the line is split, a new vertex is added, this could be within a distance of an existing vertex, this tolerance will remove that closest one var remove_vertex_tolerance = .00002

 // ************* End User Variables Section *************